 After the circulation period, send a sample of your GARN WHS system treated water to the lab for analysis.
 Complete sampling instructions are enclosed with sample mailer.
-Make sure you mark the sample survey as TREATED BOILER water.
+Make sure you mark the sample survey as TREATED BOILER water, date the sample and include the unit serial number.